dfaker/TTSGan/README.md

 - `train.py` uses these renamed pngs to train a GAN that reproduces the audio from a one hot encoding of the selected transcription section.
 - `convert.py` feeds the one hot encodings back into the saved network to recover the original audio.

-Approximately 20 minutes of tagged audio are needed to staturate the 'literal' capacity of the network and move ontot mapping text to speech.
+Approximately 20 minutes of tagged audio are needed to staturate the 'literal' capacity of the network and move onto mapping text to speech.